adfeel220/Saihu-TSN-Analysis-Tool-Integration/README.md

 #### Arguments

-- `networkFile`: Mandatory argument to specify path of the target network description file
+- `networkFile`: Mandatory positional argument to specify path of the target network description file
 - `-h`, `--help`: print the help message
 - `-a`, `--all`: A flag to execute all tools and methods
 - `-m`, `--method`: Analyze using the methods with all tools that support these methods